katjatuma/katjatuma.github.io/index.md

 **PC Member**
 - International Workshop on Graphical Models for Security (GraMSec 2020)
-- International Workshop on Security for and by Model- Driven Engineering (SecureMDE 2020)
+- International Workshop on Security for and by Model-Driven Engineering (SecureMDE 2020)

 **Shadow PC Member**
 - Mining Software Repositories Conference (MSR 2021)